FORCED LANDING OF A P-40E

 2nd Lieutenant John Childress of the 7th Pursuit Squadron, 49th Pursuit Group also forced landed his P-40E Kittyhawk, #41-24819 on the same day.

-A few days later on 11 March 1942, after repairs had been carried out to his P-40E, 2nd Lt.
+A few days later on 11 March 1942, after repairs had been carried out to his P-40E, and four other aircraft had taken off from Watt's Field, 2nd Lt.
 King attempted to take off from the field, but the left wheel hit a hole in the uneven ground causing the aircraft to swerve and crash killing an 18 year old girl and her horse and seriously injuring a 6 year old boy.

 Both aircraft were eventually trucked to Bankstown Airfield on 26 March 1942 where they were disassembled for much needed spare parts.